ManikHossain08/SQL-HackerRank-Hard-Challenges-MSSQL/README.md

-# SQL-HackerRank-Solution-of-Advance-Problem
+# SQL-HackerRank-Solution-of-Hard-Problem
 ### Procedure: Each chanllenges has problem statements in each folder and has sql file that have associated solution of that problem.

-# List of HackerRank Advance Challenges/Problems:
+# List of HackerRank Hard Challenges/Problems:
   - 1. Interviews
   - 2. 15 Days of Learning SQL
   - 3. SQL Project Planning